VincentVanlaer/mesa-school-labs/content/thursday/morning-session.md

 Why this name then?
 In a star, the temperature gradient will adjust to carry the luminosity (leading to convection if the radiative gradient is insufficient).
-So we can use the luminosity to calculate the temperature gradient.
-However, it is numerically convenient to flip things, and use the temperature gradient equation to obtain the luminosity instead: ultimately `equL` is about the luminosity, but the equation it is the residual of is the temperature gradient equation.
+So we can use the temperature gradient to calculate luminosity.
+However, it is numerically convenient to flip things, and use the luminosity to calculate the temperature gradient instead: ultimately `equL` is about the luminosity, but the equation it is the residual of is the temperature gradient equation.

-##### **Optional**: confirming the bad derivative
+##### **Optional**: confirming the bad term

 To confirm that it is the derivative of the residual `equL` with respect to the density `lnd` is behaving bad, let's get some info about those